Bennet Allen

 Bennet Allen (fl.
-1761–1792) was an English priest and miscellaneous writer.
+1761–1792) was an English priest and writer.

 Early life

 He was born to a family with many clerics and educated at Wadham College, Oxford, where he took the degree of B.A.
 16 November 1757, and that of M.A.
 12 July 1760.
 Although he subsequently took holy orders (ordained Deacon by the Bishop of Oxford in 1759 and priest by the same bishop in 1761) and settled in London, his writings and conduct proved him singularly unfitted.